TMEditX The Ultimate MSIX Package Editor plus TmMsixDeploy To Documentation Index

 Depending on the command line options you provide, it can also save your package into either MSIX or CIM form, or leave the package open for your review before you save it yourself.

-/ApplyAllFixes After the package is opened it will automatically apply all relevant fixes, plus those that might improve the odds of compatibility for older apps, possibly as modified by other options.
+/ApplyAllFixes After the package is opened it will automatically apply all pre-PSF fixes, PSF, and recommended fixups after analysis that might improve the odds of compatibility for older apps, possibly as modified by other options.
+Skip and Use options will still override the use of the specific fixups.

 /SkipEnVar Do not add the PSF EnvironmentVariableFixup.